BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks

 In a \textit{generalised} Kac--Moody algebra (a.k.a.
 BKM algebra) one has imaginary roots, as well as the usual real simple roots of a Kac--Moody Lie algebra.
 The imaginary roots, in turn, come in two flavours: isotropic and hyperbolic.
 The salient feature of these roots, for the purposes of this introduction, are that the Lie sub-algebra generated by the positive hyperbolic roots is \textit{free}.
 In \cite{harvey1998algebras}, a proposal is given for the construction of generalised Kac--Moody Lie algebras in more general geometrically interesting cases than those captured by studying $\Pi_Q$-modules, namely in the study of coherent sheaves on K3 surfaces $S$.
-Note that by Kinjo's generalisation \cite{kinjo2022dimensional} of the dimensional reduction isomorphism, the Borel--Moore homology of $\mathfrak{Coh}_{p(t)}^{\sst}(S)$ (where $p(t)$ specifies the normalised Hilbert polynomial of semistable sheaves under consideration) should itself be isomorphic to an (as yet undefined) Kontsevich--Soibelman style cohomological Hall algebra of BPS states for the threefold $S\times\BoA^1$.
+Note that by Kinjo's generalisation \cite{kinjo2022dimensional} of the dimensional reduction isomorphism, the Borel--Moore homology of $\mathfrak{Coh}_{p(t)}^{\sst}(S)$ (where $p(t)$ specifies the normalised Hilbert polynomial of semistable sheaves under consideration) should itself be isomorphic to a Kontsevich--Soibelman-style critical cohomological Hall algebra of BPS states for the threefold $S\times\BoA^1$, which has recently been defined in \cite{kinjo2024cohomological}.
 One conclusion of this paper is that we can indeed rigorously construct generalised Kac--Moody Lie algebras out of CoHAs for very general $2$-Calabi--Yau categories, under a ``total negativity'' assumption that guarantees that all of the simple roots are hyperbolic, so that the expected BKM algebra is free.